What To Do When You Don’t Feel Talented At Homemaking

 5. Never stop learning

-The best way to improve as a homemaker is to have a life long learner attitude.
-Pick one area of your homemaking you most want to improve in and then read up on how others do it.
+The best way to improve as a homemaker is to have a lifelong learner attitude.
+Pick one area of your homemaking that you most want to improve in, and then read up on how others do it.
 Never stop gathering new knowledge.

 A great book to start with–especially if you currently feel like you are drowning–is Say Goodbye To Survival Mode by Crystal Paine.